 GAUSS Prize to Bladt & Steffensen for outstanding work

-Mogens Bladt and Mogens Steffensen from the University of Copenhagen, and Søren Asmussen from the University of Aarhus, has won the Gauss Prize for their article “Matrix representations of life insurance payments”.
+Mogens Bladt and Mogens Steffensen from the University of Copenhagen, and Søren Asmussen from the University of Aarhus, have won the Gauss Prize for their article “Matrix representations of life insurance payments”.

-The German Society for Insurance and Financial Mathematics (DGVFM) and The German Association of Actuaries (DAV) 8 June 2021 awarded the renowned GAUSS Prize for outstanding scientific work in insurance and financial mathematics.
+The German Society for Insurance and Financial Mathematics (DGVFM) and The German Association of Actuaries (DAV) have awarded the renowned GAUSS Prize for outstanding scientific work in insurance and financial mathematics.
 The high-ranking committee of experts from science and practice awards the prizes for specialist work that bridges the gap between scientific quality and high practical relevance.

 “The work introduces a new and very general approach to calculating the reserves of a life insurance policy.
 With the help of matrix methods, the authors succeed in establishing a framework in which numerous situations that arise in the evaluation, reserving and management of health, pension and life insurance products can be taken into account.
 The method can be implemented efficiently and allows additional new interpretations of the reserve components,” said the jury.